gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 blablabla

+Spatial hashing again!

+blablabla

+Dilate the tiles...

+blablabla

 ### Miscellaneous

 This post is pretty long already but I thought I'd still briefly mention how the lighting (and shadows specifically) are computed for particles.

+This time, we'll want to traverse the grid many times and in many different directions (a technique known as "ray marching").
+Spatial hashing isn't a good fit here, as the overhead would simply kill the performance.
+So, another approach is required.

 blablabla